vincentag11323/frontend-test-edvance/README.md

 The unit testing files are in:

-1. `hooks/useScrollListener.test.jsx`
+1. `hooks/useScrollListener.test.jsx` - for useScrollListener (to listen to scrolling to the bottom of window)
-2.
+2. `components/MovieSortDropdown.test.jsx`- for MovieSortDropdown (to change sorting dropdown)

-To run the test:
+To run the test script, run:

 ```
 npm run test